 Similar to traditional metal braces, clear aligners use plastic trays that gradually move your teeth into place over time — but without the need for metal brackets or wires.
 The trays are designed to fit snugly around your teeth so they remain in place while you sleep or eat.

-Clear aligners are much less noticeable than traditional braces — making them a popular choice among adults who want to correct their smiles discretely.
+Clear aligners are much less noticeable than traditional braces — making them a popular choice among adults who want to fix crooked teeth discretely.
 Additionally, clear aligners may be more comfortable to wear since they do not rely on bulky metal brackets or wires.
 Furthermore, the trays can be easily removed for eating and brushing your teeth — allowing you to maintain a regular oral hygiene routine.

 What To Expect During The Procedure?